olavea/gatsby-theme-childrens-picture-book/README.md

 # Gatsby Theme Picture Book

-This repo is a monorepo for the `gatsby-theme-picture-book`
+This repo is a monorepo for the `@olavea/gatsby-theme-picture-book`

 It includes: